potatolain/nesnet/README.md

 - If a response is too long, the NES library will cut it off, and if another request is made before the photon firmware finishes sending the message, that will corrupt the next request.
 - Request URLs get corrupted on occasion.
 This happens more often when music/sound effects are playing.
-- The NES Powerpak seems to stop accepting controller input after 5-10 seconds if the photon is connected with the photon firmware on it.
+- The NES Powerpak seems to stop accepting controller input after 5-10 seconds if the photon is connected with the nesnet firmware on it.
 Either start your game fast, or plug in the photon after choosing a game.
 - Flashing the Photon firmware causes the NES to reset, or sometimes end up in an undefined state.
 - If the request from the library to the photon takes too long, the library will respond with a 599 error.
 (Unique to NESNet)